Judith Love Cohen

 Judith Love Cohen (August 16, 1933 – July 25, 2016) was an American aerospace engineer.
-Cohen worked as an electrical engineer on the Minuteman missile, the science ground station for the Hubble Space Telescope, the Tracking and Data Relay Satellite, and the Apollo Space Program.
-After her retirement as an engineer, she founded a children's multimedia publishing company, eventually publishing more than 20 titles before her death in 2016.
-Cohen was the mother of computer scientist and engineer Neil Siegel and actor/musician Jack Black.
+She was an electrical engineer on the Minuteman missile, the science ground station for the Hubble Space Telescope, the Tracking and Data Relay Satellite, and the Apollo Space Program.
+In particular, her work on the Abort-Guidance System is credited with helping save Apollo 13.
+After her retirement from engineering, she founded a children's multimedia publishing company, eventually publishing more than 20 titles before her death in 2016.
+She was the mother of computer scientist and engineer Neil Siegel and actor-musician Jack Black.

 Early life and education

 Cohen was born into a Jewish family in Brooklyn, New York, the daughter of Sarah Cohen (née Roisman) and Morris Bernard Cohen.
 By fifth grade, her classmates were paying her to do their math homework.
 She was often the only girl in her math classes, and decided she wanted to become a math teacher.
-By age 19, she was both studying engineering in college, and dancing ballet in the Metropolitan Opera Ballet company in New York.
+By age 19, she was studying engineering in college, and dancing ballet in the Metropolitan Opera Ballet company in New York.